ltiongl/data-analytics-portfolio-projects/retail-sales/README.md

 <img src="https://github.com/user-attachments/assets/b591d886-1a0f-4251-ba46-589655448d01">
 </kbd>

-##### Data exploration summary
+#### 6. Data exploration summary
-1. The distributions of `Units Sold`, `Sales Revenue (USD)`, and `Marketing Spend (USD)` are right-skewed.
+* The distributions of `Units Sold`, `Sales Revenue (USD)`, and `Marketing Spend (USD)` are right-skewed.
-2. Among the product categories, `Electronics` leads with the highest units sold and sales revenue, followed by `Clothing`, `Furniture`, and `Groceries`.
+* Among the product categories, `Electronics` leads with the highest units sold and sales revenue, followed by `Clothing`, `Furniture`, and `Groceries`.
-3. In terms of marketing spend, `Electronics` also tops the list, followed by `Groceries`, then `Clothing`, and `Furniture`.
+* In terms of marketing spend, `Electronics` also tops the list, followed by `Groceries`, then `Clothing`, and `Furniture`.
-4. The discount percentage has minimal impact on both units sold and sales revenue.
+* The discount percentage has minimal impact on both units sold and sales revenue.
-5. There is a slightly higher number of units sold and increased sales revenue on weekends (Saturday and Sunday) compared to weekdays, though the difference is not significant.
+* There is a slightly higher number of units sold and increased sales revenue on weekends (Saturday and Sunday) compared to weekdays, though the difference is not significant.
-6. Sales and units sold tend to perform better during holidays, whereas marketing spend appears unaffected by holidays.
+* Sales and units sold tend to perform better during holidays, whereas marketing spend appears unaffected by holidays.
-7. From the correlation analysis, only `Sales Revenue (USD)` and `Units Sold` show a notable linear relationship. `Marketing Spend (USD)` does not show a strong correlation with either `Sales Revenue (USD)` or `Units Sold`, suggesting that marketing spend has a limited impact on revenue.
+* From the correlation analysis, only `Sales Revenue (USD)` and `Units Sold` show a notable linear relationship. `Marketing Spend (USD)` does not show a strong correlation with either `Sales Revenue (USD)` or `Units Sold`, suggesting that marketing spend has a limited impact on revenue.
 This is further supported by the heatmap, where `Marketing Spend (USD)` shows a near-zero correlation with both sales revenue and units sold.
-8. The time series analysis reveals that `Sales Revenue (USD)` reaches its lowest point in February, followed by a consistent rise, peaking in December, likely due to year-end seasonal events.
+* The time series analysis reveals that `Sales Revenue (USD)` reaches its lowest point in February, followed by a consistent rise, peaking in December, likely due to year-end seasonal events.
 Meanwhile, `Marketing Spend (USD)` also dips in February but remains relatively stable, fluctuating around $62,000 throughout the year.

 ### Data Modeling
-#### Data Preprocessing
+#### 1. Data preprocessing
 ```python
 # Define Libraries